DemisoDaba/Filling_Missed-Data/For_StreamFlow/Data/README.md

-## This folder contains will a file sample .csv format.
+## This folder contains will a file sample .csv format..